pranavj1001/FlappyBird/README.md

 This game (android app) is my approach to build the famous Flappy Bird game.
 I've used libGDX to do so.

-Note: The game is not completed and will be completed shortly.
+Note: The game is working fine and can be used, however I just have to clean and organize the main code which will be done soon.